spirosavlonitis/spell_check/spell_check.md

 **How it does it**

-1. It first generates a binary tree which contains all of the words found in the text file.
+1. It gets each individual word from a text file.

+2. It converts the word to lower case characters.

+3. It adds each word to a binary tree structure.